 In July 2013, we selected underwriters for this offering.
-The IPO price for this offering as determined by us and the underwriters is \$8.00 per share.
+The midpoint of the preliminary range for this offering as determined by us and the underwriters is \$ per share.
 In comparison, our estimate of the fair value of our common stock was \$3.73 per share as of the April 1, 2013 valuation.
-We note that, as is typical in IPOs, the price was not derived using a formal determination of fair value, but was determined based upon discussions between us and the underwriters.
-Among the factors that were considered in setting this price were our prospects and the history of and prospects for our industry, the general condition of the securities markets and the recent market prices of, and the demand for, publicly traded common stock of comparable companies.
+We note that, as is typical in IPOs, the preliminary range was not derived using a formal determination of fair value, but was determined based upon discussions between us and the underwriters.
+Among the factors that were considered in setting this range were our prospects and the history of and prospects for our industry, the general condition of the securities markets and the recent market prices of, and the demand for, publicly traded common stock of comparable companies.

-We believe that the difference between the fair value of our common stock as of April 1, 2013 and the IPO price is the result of these factors as well as the fact that the IPO price necessarily assumes that the IPO has occurred, a public market for our common stock has been created and our preferred stock has converted into common stock in connection with the IPO.
-The IPO price therefore excludes any DLOM of our common stock and any consideration of the preferences of our convertible preferred stock, which we factored into the April 1, 2013 contemporaneous valuation.
+We believe that the difference between the fair value of our common stock as of April 1, 2013 and the midpoint of the estimated price range for this offering is the result of these factors as well as the fact that the estimated IPO price range necessarily assumes that the IPO has occurred, a public market for our common stock has been created and our preferred stock has converted into common stock in connection with the IPO.
+The estimated IPO price range therefore excludes any DLOM of our common stock and any consideration of the preferences of our convertible preferred stock, which we factored into the April 1, 2013 contemporaneous valuation.
 In addition, since the time of the April 1, 2013 valuation, Pfizer has informed us through the joint steering committee that additional activities necessary to support the initiation of the Phase 3 clinical trial in the second half of 2014 are currently underway, pending approval through Pfizer's governance process.
 During this period, we have also had further conversations with the FDA regarding our development plans for GMI-1070, and we have progressed our plans for the development of GMI-1271, including generation of additional supportive preclinical data.